 B. Braun Medical Group Lawsuit settlement

 Although AM2PAT produced the defective syringes, B. Braun branded and sold the products.
 This makes B. Braun liable for the harm the contaminated needles caused.

 The company agreed to settle the criminal charges filed by the government by paying $7.8 million. $4.8 million was forfeited profit and penalties, while $3 million went to restitution for people affected by the contaminated syringes.

 It’s Time for Negligent Manufacturers to Be Responsible; Join the Many

-Join the Many empowers victims harmed by negligent companies’ products.
+Join the Many empower victims harmed by negligent companies’ products.
 We believe the justice system exists for people like you and your loved ones, not big businesses that refuse to take accountability.